sri98-rs/Secure-Data-Transmission-using-MANET/README.md

-"# Secure Data Transmission using MANET"
+"# Secure Data transmission using MANET"